What is a property ombudsman?

 The Property Ombudsman Scheme

-Further, the property specialist can only appeal against the decision of the ombudsman if there is an error in the judgment or if new evidence has appeared.
+Further, the property specialist can only appeal against the ombudsman's decision if there is an error in the judgment or if new evidence has appeared.

 The Property Redress Scheme